-I was never aware that one could make pumpkin mash until I had dinner at a friend’s house.
+I was completely unaware that one could make pumpkin mash until I had dinner at a friend’s house.
 She served a bowl with an innocent-looking pile of what appeared to be mashed sweet potatoes.
-Upon inquiring, she informed me that this was actually mashed pumpkin.
+Upon inquiring, she informed me that this was in fact mashed pumpkin.

 I took a tentative taste and was completely and hopelessly enamored with the delicate creaminess of the dish.
 Now, every year when these cute small pumpkins show up at the grocery store, I add this recipe to my weekly rotation.

 You’ll only need six simple ingredients to make this tasty side dish:

 - Grated Parmesan

 - Minced garlic

 - Kosher salt

 How to make mashed pumpkin

 It’s easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps: